Severson-Group/AMDS/HighVoltageCard/REV20200913C/README.md

-# High Voltage Measurement Card
+# High Voltage Card

-This folder contains the compiled design outputs for the High Voltage Measurement Card.
+This folder contains the compiled design outputs for the High Voltage Card.
 This includes the schematics, images of the PCB layout, the bill of materials (BOM), and the files needed to order fully populated boards from an online vendor.

 ## Board Parameters